xyecoding/myBlog/source/_posts/Fish-Shell.md

 summary:
 ---

+# Add or Remove `PATH` in fish

+To permanently add the path /opt/cuda/bin to your PATH variable, use the command `fish_add_path /opt/cuda/bin`.
+This will ensure the path remains in your environment even after restarting the terminal, without needing to include the command in config.fish.

+`set --erase --universal fish_user_paths[4]` can erase the 4th path universally so it persists in new sessions.

+I prefer to use a global fish_user_paths.
+This is not save automatically, I need to add this to `config.fish`, if I want it to stay:

+`fish_add_path -g /opt/cuda/bin`

 # Lazy-Loading Conda for Faster Shell Startup

 In machine learning, we often use conda to manage our python environments, and